-- (1) Operate the service in a ventilated shop space to accommodate at least one aircraft on the airport. - (2) Have at least one (1) trained and FAA certified technician. - (3) Keep premises open and services available appropriate office hours, five (5) days a week, excluding holidays. - (4) Hold the appropriate FAA repair station certificates for the types of equipment the operator plans to service and/or repair.
+- (1) Operate the service in a ventilated shop space to accommodate at least one aircraft on the airport. - (2) Have at least one (1) trained and FAA certified technician. - (3) Keep premises open and services available to meet market demand. - (4) Hold the appropriate FAA repair station certificates for the types of equipment the operator plans to service and/or repair.